The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 ![Unbalanced Clock tree](./images/unbalanced_clock_tree.png)

-Use the `clock_tree_synthsis` command to balance this clock tree structure with buffers.
+Use the `clock_tree_synthesis` command to balance this clock tree structure with buffers.
 See the format as follows.

 ```